vannizhang/covid19-trend-map-data/README.md

     npm install
     ```

- - Now you can run the command to download and convert the JHU covid-19 data into `.json` files the CovidPulse App can use:
+ - Now you can run the command to download and convert the JHU covid-19 data into `.JSON` files the CovidPulse App can use:

     ```sh
     npm run download-covid19-data

-    # use the development mode (more detailed messages that can help to debug) on local testing environment
+    # use the development mode (shows more detailed messages to help debugging) on local testing environment
     npm run download-covid19-data-dev
     ```

- - The previous step should generate five `.json` files into the `./public` directory:
+ - The previous step should generate five `.JSON` files into the `./public` directory:

     - the `us-counties-paths.json` and `us-states-paths.json` are data that will be used to plot the sparklines in the CovidPulse app.

     - `latest-numbers.json` is a lookup table (FIPS code as key) the CovidPulse app uses to show the Tooltip

     - the `us-counties.json` and `us-states.json` contains the raw numbers from JHU services to help debug and QA and are not being used by the CovidPulse app.

+- Now you can go to the [repository](https://github.com/vannizhang/covid19-trend-map/tree/master/src/static) for the CovidPulse app and replace the `.JSON` files in the [static folder](https://github.com/vannizhang/covid19-trend-map/tree/master/src/static) using the these ones made by yourself.